 Bringing Down The Tagged Killer

 On Nov.
-15, 2016, just before Butler’s demise, another woman identified only as “T.T.” approached authorities regarding an encounter she had with Wheeler-Weaver that almost left her dead.
+15, 2016, just before Butler’s murder, another woman named Tiffany Taylor approached authorities regarding an encounter she had with Wheeler-Weaver that almost left her dead.

-The woman was 34-years-old, several months pregnant, and had recently become homeless.
+Taylor was 34 years old, several months pregnant, and had recently become homeless.
 She relied on sex work to get by.
 She told authorities she had made a deal with Wheeler-Weaver to pay her for sex.

 They met at a motel in Elizabeth, New Jersey, and left in Wheeler-Weaver’s car.
-But then he put on a ski mask and proceeded to handcuff T.T. duct tape her mouth.
+But he then put on a ski mask and proceeded to handcuff Taylor and duct tape her mouth.
 He raped her in the back of the car and strangled her to the point that she lost consciousness.

-Sarah Butler’s family and friends were determined for justice and so took matters into their own hands.
+Meanwhile, Sarah Butler’s family and friends were determined to find justice and so took matters into their own hands.
 Butler’s sister knew the passwords to her social media accounts, including Tagged.

 Logging onto Butler’s account, she looked through her communications from the time she disappeared and discovered Wheeler-Weaver.